adrhill/SparseConnectivityTracer.jl/docs/src/dev/adding_overloads.md

     This page of the documentation shows you how.

 !!! tip "Copy one of our package extensions"
-    The easiest way to add overloads is to copy one of our [package extensions](https://github.com/adrhill/SparseConnectivityTracer.jl/tree/main/ext) and to modify it.
+    The easiest way to add overloads is to copy one of our package extensions, [e.g. our NNlib extension](https://github.com/adrhill/SparseConnectivityTracer.jl/blob/main/ext/SparseConnectivityTracerNNlibExt.jl), and to modify it.
     Please upstream your additions by opening a pull request!
 We will help you out to get your feature merged.

 ## Operator classification